-Canadians have so many insurance options these days.
-With the ability to shop for insurance online, research different policies, and educate themselves on how different types of insurance work, it’s no wonder they come across the logical evolution of convenience in insurance shopping: a non-medical life insurance policy.
+Canadians have so many life insurance options these days.
+With the ability to shop for life insurance online, research different policies, and educate themselves on how different types of life insurance work, it’s no wonder they come across the logical evolution of convenience in insurance shopping: a no medical life insurance policy.
 While the prospect of life insurance without going through the trial and tribulations of medical underwriting sounds appealing, it can lead to higher costs and lower coverage depending on how you obtain it.
-Read below for some much-needed transparency around how non-medical life insurance works in Canada.
+Read below for some much-needed transparency around how no medical life insurance works in Canada.

 Before we dive in, first things first.
 Why does life insurance require a doctor visit?
-Traditionally, obtaining life insurance requires a medical exam; the insurance company wants to assess all risks associated with your health.
-Details about your medical condition, smoking status, drug usage, family medical history and more help the insurance company determine how risky it may be to insure you.
+Traditionally, obtaining life insurance requires a medical or health exam; the insurance company wants to assess all risks associated with your health.
+Details about your medical condition, smoking status, drug usage, critical illness, family medical history and more help the insurance company determine how risky it may be to insure you.

 without a medical exam?

 The amount of life insurance you can get without a medical exam depends on the type of policy you apply for and the company you choose to apply with.
 Given the large number of insurance options out there, it can sometimes be mind-numbing to explore all of the various products.
 Therefore, it’s important that you work with an insurance advisor; they can help you compare different policies across multiple companies, but more on that later.

 The short answer to your question: it is possible to get up to $1,000,000 in insurance coverage in Canada without a medical examination.